Mónica Almirall Batet

 It ocurred during a performance for a museum.
 The dancers were performing a choreography and we, the actors, had to wander around as if we were lost in the space.
 A lady touched my back and told me to move away as I did not let her see the show!

-Describe your workspace?
-What could we find in your “workshop”?
+Describe your workspace.
+What can we find in your “workshop”?

 I don’t have my own workspace.
 With my company we work in a small cultural center in a Barcelona neighborhood that has become our home.
 It is a space with big windows through which we can see a nursery school and the playground where we started training.